photoprism/photoprism-docs/docs/getting-started/advanced/docker-security.md

 Likewise, MariaDB can be configured to use Docker secret files.
 For details, see the [Docker Compose Documentation](https://docs.docker.com/compose/compose-file/05-services/#secrets).

-The following is an example of the changes to the `docker-compose.yml` file.
+The following is an example of the changes to your `compose.yaml` or `docker-compose.yml` file.
 Note that this example includes only the additional lines required to pass secret files to the MariaDB container:

 ```yaml
 secrets: